Transactional Writing: Letters That Heal

-"What is healing, but a shift in perspective?”
-Mark Doty, Heaven’s Coast
+"What is healing, but a shift in perspective?” — Mark Doty, Heaven’s Coast

 With all the other ways of communicating digitally, we may have lost touch with the power of letter writing to change our lives, but it is still a powerful tool, even in the form of an email.
 So ask yourself: Do you owe someone a letter?
 Or maybe you are waiting for a letter that is never going to come?
 Maybe you should sit right down and write yourself a letter.

-Outside the context of writing to heal, Transactional writing often occurs in various professions or business and offers an exchange of some value, meets the expectations of another, or completes an obligation.
-For the sake of writing-to-heal, a guiding principle is that your Transactional Writing takes care of the business of your emotional life, whether new business or unfinished business, in order to express compassion, asking or granting forgiveness, empathy or gratitude.
+Outside the context of writing to heal, transactional writing often occurs in various professions or businesses and offers an exchange of some value, meets the expectations of another, or completes an obligation.
+For the sake of writing-to-heal, a guiding principle is that your transactional writing takes care of the business of your emotional life — whether it's new business or unfinished business — in order to express compassion, asking or granting forgiveness, empathy, or gratitude.

 Purpose and Audience

 For instance, you may write a letter of compassion, empathy or gratitude to your former self, to your future self, or to another aspect of yourself.
-Many writers do this, but most write to someone else, a friend, a family member, or a significant other.
-Sometimes participants write to an authority figure, sometimes to a stranger who played an important role in an experience.
+Many writers do this, but most write to someone else, whether it be a friend, family member, or significant other.
+Sometimes participants write to an authority figure; sometimes to a stranger who played an important role in a particular experience.

-Unlike Expressive Writing, Transactional Writing observes some of the common conventions of letters, like a greeting and a closing.
+Unlike expressive writing, transactional writing observes some of the common conventions of letters, like a greeting and a closing.
 In the act of writing any letter, the writer intentionally becomes conscious of another person, and this awareness to a large degree, influences word choice, word order, even the punctuation and sentence structure.
-So, to a greater extent than expressive writing, Transactional Writing observes language and style conventions like grammar, spelling and punctuation as much as the writer is able.
+So, to a greater extent than expressive writing, transactional writing observes language and style conventions like grammar, spelling, and punctuation as much as the writer is able.

 Unsent or Sent